Nintendo is waiting for shoes to be eaten

 Reason One – Music

 Very early on, when CD’s were becoming mainstream, I was young enough to make the false assumption that they were like cassettes and vinyl before them, intended only for playing music.
-Of course, young Christian had never played with a computer using a tape drive, so I was wrong on two accounts.
-In any case, thinking of a CD as a storage medium rather than as a vessel for music took a little while, but I came around eventually. → Read, you fools!
+Of course, young Christian had never played with a computer using a tape drive, so I was wrong on two accounts. → To be this lame takes ages.

 Review – Metroid Prime 3